 Some platform previews soften shadows for “friendly” thumbnails, hiding the contrast.
 The raw image may be better.

-How to spot it: download raw PNG and compare to preview.
+How to spot it: download the raw PNG/JPG and compare it to the preview thumbnail.

 Shortest path to fix